-Our Chocolate Lava Cakes are truly luscious, rich chocolate cakes with velvety sauce.
-An aura of mystery seems to surround this show-stopping dessert, which is probably why so few cooks try to make it at home.
-In fact, it is easy to make in an under an hour; just pay close attention to the baking time.
+Our Chocolate Lava Cakes are truly indulgent, rich chocolate cakes with a velvety sauce.
+An aura of mystery seems to surround this show-stopping dessert, but it’s easy to make in an under an hour.
+And it only uses a half cup of flour.
+Who knew?

 We prefer to make lava cakes in ceramic ramekins because they turn out beautifully.
-(Some readers have used muffin tins; others have used a baking dish.
-The latter just needs to be baked longer; watch the cake carefully.)
+Some readers have used muffin tins; others have used a baking dish.
+If you use a baking dish, it just needs to be baked longer; watch the cake carefully.

 Find this recipe and many more delicious treats in The Old Farmer’s Almanac Everyday Baking cookbook.

 Preheat the oven to 450°F. Butter six 1-cup ceramic ramekins.
 (Do not substitute tall custard cups.)
 Put 1 teaspoon of sugar in each.
 Turn and tilt the ramekins to coat them evenly with sugar.
 Set aside.

 Combine all of the butter and the chocolate in the top of a double boiler over not-quite-simmering water until melted.
 (If you do not have a double boiler, combine in a heat-safe bowl over a pan of simmering water.
 You could even microwave for about a minute, stopping half-way to stir.)
 When the chocolate is melted, whisk to smooth.
 Remove from heat and set aside to cool for 15 minutes.
 Stir in the vanilla.